gregleeform/landviewer/README.md

 ## Python Desktop Prototype

 The `python_app/` directory contains an in-progress PySide6 port of the Landviewer app.
-The current prototype focuses on reproducing the upload workflow with placeholders for the subsequent crop and editor stages.
+The current prototype reproduces the upload workflow and offers an interactive cadastral crop workspace while the editor stage remains a placeholder for upcoming iterations.

 ### Run the desktop prototype